davber/haxesugar/README.markdown

 It currently contains the following pieces:

-* Syntax Highlighting for most keywords and some basic types
+* Syntax Highlighting for all keywords, standard library classes and for most constructs
 * Itemizers with custom icons (FamFamFam)
 * Includes classes from the following targets: flash, flash9, neko and php